Doctor insights on:

 - What happens if you leave broken arm untreated?

-- What happens when you leave a broken ankle untreated will it heal by itself?
+- What happens when you leave colon cancer untreated and it begins to bleed?